Box office and Venue: Monday to Friday, 9am-3pm

 There is an active call centre operating from the Box Office and any movement of Event related personnel through the Foyer need to be wary of noise levels.

+The foyer should not to be used for gatherings of performers/cast members at any time.
 The Foyer and its amenities are not to be used for warm ups/rehearsals or as a dressing room or holding area.
 Shoes must be worn at all times and running is prohibited.

 Auditorium Doors may not be used for anything other than for the ingress/egress of Patrons.
-All Customer personnel must enter via either of the Stage Doors.
+All event personnel must enter via either of the Stage Doors.
 All set, costume, props and associated items for the Event must enter via the Loading Dock.

 Prior to the conclusion of your Event, please consider how any students performing will be released back to their parents.
 Inform both the Supervisor Front of House & Senior Technician at the commencement of the Event.